blazium-engine/blazium-docs/tutorials/shaders/custom_postprocessing.rst

 Single pass post-processing
 ---------------------------

-Post-processing effects are shaders applied to a frame after Godot has rendered it.
+Post-processing effects are shaders applied to a frame after Blazium has rendered it.
 To apply a shader to a frame, create a :ref:`CanvasLayer
 <class_CanvasLayer>`, and give it a :ref:`ColorRect <class_ColorRect>`.
 Assign a
 new :ref:`ShaderMaterial <class_ShaderMaterial>` to the newly created